 Stock Trade Trigger Example

 Let’s look at a stock trading example.
-I love trading consolidation breakouts, especially with other qualifiers.
 I often trade contraction/triangle patterns that have specific qualifiers.
 A consolidation needs to develop in the correct spot.
 When the price breaks above the consolidation it triggers a long trade.

 Here’s an example where a stock formed the correct contraction pattern, the consolidation was in the right spot, and the price broke above the consolidation.

 A move outside the consolidation triggers an order to be placed.
 In reality, I place a buy order above the consolidation before it breaks out.
 Because if it moves above the consolidation I want to be in the trade.
-On this trade, there is a gap above the consolidation, but the price pulled back during the breakout day, providing an opportunity for that buy order just above the consolidation to fill.
-The price then proceeded to go higher (won’t always happen, and sometimes the price gaps above an entry and doesn’t fill it).
+On this trade, there is a gap above the consolidation, but the price pulled back during the breakout day, providing an opportunity for that buy order to fill just above the consolidation.
+The price then proceeded to go higher (won’t always happen, and sometimes the price gaps above an order and doesn’t fill it).

 To complete the strategy, a stop loss is placed just below the consolidation, and a profit target is placed based on how the stock has recently moved, as described in Setting Profit Targets.